CorentinGlrd5/ynov-nantes-unit-tests/3-test-driven-development/workshop/README.md

 # Gilded Rose

-This is the Gilded Rose kata in JavaScript with Jest
+This is the Minesweeper kata in JavaScript with Jest

 ## Getting started